mmodar/mmodar/README.md

 - 👋 Hi, I’m Modar Abbass.
-I am fron Syria and currently living in Egypt
+I am from Syria and currently living in Egypt
 - 👀 I’m interested in Programming Languages in general and .NET in particular
 - 🌱 I’m currently working as a Senior Software Developer at D.G.
 MediaTech, A Cypriot Based IT company.
 We enjoy doing good programs!
 - 💞️ I’m looking torelocate the northway path (Cyprus - Austria - Germany - Sweden - Canada) although I prefer warmer countries more.